katydecorah/katydecorah.github.io/adventures/_posts/2013-09-14-decorating-a-wedding.md

 This weekend I had the privilege of decorating a friend's wedding at the Wilburton Inn in Manchester, Vermont.
 As payment, my boyfriend and I got to stay all weekend at the Inn.
 It was an excellent trade!

 The bride and I worked together weeks before the wedding crafting and scheming.
-On the day of, I oversaw all the decor preparations.
+On the day of, I oversaw all the décor preparations.
 It was a really fun, but exhausting day.

 Unfortunately I did not take enough pictures, but here are a few.